mpalaourg/starter-academic/content/project/JPEG/index.md

   </ul></li>
 </ul>

-For a more detailed explanation of the steps -in Greek- check the associated pdf file.
+For a more detailed explanation of the steps -in Greek- check the associated PDF file.
 </p> </div>